 - We stayed here!
 Check out our review of the Many Glacier Hotel.

 - Contemplating a boat ride while in Glacier?
 Here’s what you need to know about boat rides in Glacier National Park

 - Pros: Huckleberry margaritas and mojitos, cheaper than Ptarmigan Dining Room, casual atmosphere

 The Swiss Lounge is a more casual and slightly less expensive dining option located in the Many Glacier Hotel.
 The laid-back atmosphere in the Swiss Lounge makes it a good place for families, and the bar is appealing for solo travelers or hikers looking for a beer or cocktail after a long day.

-At the Swiss Lounge you will find traditional American food, but not many vegetarian or vegan-friendly options.
+At the Swiss Lounge, you will find traditional American food, including some vegetarian and vegan-friendly options.

 It is not possible to make reservations here, but sometimes you can get a table without much (or any) wait time.

 - Pros: large beer and wine selection, delicious coffee, great trail snacks